ViewComponent/view_component/docs/guide/slots.md

 Since 3.1.0
 {: .label }

-Slot setters can be customized by specifying a nested hash for the `type` value.
+Customize slot setters by specifying a nested hash for the `type` value:

 ```ruby
 class ListItemComponent < ViewComponent::Base